revaturetim/drudgesource/readme.txt

 21  Improve the remove function in datacollection so that it is more robust.
 It may not work on last element;
 23. Think of way of making each crawler a seperate thread that can run indepently or have multiple threads running at once;
 24. Experiment with references to see if deleting page objects when appopriate will improves program speed;
-25. Think about make spider classes and methods static and one method to access them all from Drudge.
 26. BUG!
 Spider class doesn't checkexcluded for redirected urls and should have a checkecluded variable like checkok and norobots;

 *************************OFFICIAL FORMAT OF THIS FILE*********************************************************